lxyppc/lxyppc-oled/ lxyppc-oled/Readme.txt

 Summary:  A project for Oled dot matrix display

 Folder               Description
-..\oled              Source code for the CPP simulator code
+..\oled              Source code for the CPP simulator ..\STM32             Source code for the STM32 driver